 - Dairy products have the highest calcium content.
 Dairy products include milk, yogurt and cheese.
-A cup (8 oz.) of milk contains 300 mg of calcium.
+A cup (8 ounces) of milk contains 300 mg of calcium.
 The calcium content is the same for skim, low fat and whole milk.

-- Besides cereal, calcium is added to fruit juices, soy and rice beverages and tofu.
+- Besides cereal, calcium is sometimes added to fruit juices, soy and rice beverages and tofu.
 Read product labels to find out if a food item has added calcium.

-At the end of this document, there is a more detailed table of calcium content in various foods.
 The U.S. Department of Agriculture recommends that everyone aged 9 years and older eat three servings of foods from the dairy group per day.

 1 serving of dairy equals:

-- 1 cup (8 ounces) milk
+- 1 cup (8 ounces) milk.

-- 1 cup yogurt
+- 1 cup yogurt.

-- 1.5 ounces of natural cheese (such as Cheddar)
+- 1.5 ounces of natural cheese (such as cheddar).

-- 2 ounces of processed cheese (such as American)
+- 2 ounces of processed cheese (such as American).

 Should I take a calcium supplement?

-For individuals who cannot get enough calcium from food and beverages each day, taking a calcium supplement may be necessary.
+For those who can't get enough calcium from food and beverages each day, taking a calcium supplement may be necessary.
 People who have lactose intolerance might have difficulty getting enough calcium through their diet alone.
 In addition, those with absorption problems due to gastrointestinal illness may not absorb enough calcium.
 Those who follow a vegan diet, or consume large amounts of protein and sodium might also not get enough calcium.

 What type of calcium supplement should I take?

-The amount of calcium the body will absorb from supplements depends on the form of calcium in the supplement, how well the calcium dissolves in the intestines, and the amount of calcium in the body.
+The amount of calcium the body will absorb from supplements depends on the form of calcium in the supplement, how well the calcium dissolves in the intestines and the amount of calcium in the body.
 The two most commonly used calcium products are calcium carbonate and calcium citrate.

 Calcium carbonate supplements dissolve better in an acid environment, so they should be taken with a meal.
 Calcium citrate supplements can be taken any time because they do not need acid to dissolve.
-For this reason, individuals who might have problems absorbing medications could consider using calcium citrate instead of calcium carbonate.
+For this reason, people who might have problems absorbing medications could consider using calcium citrate instead of calcium carbonate.
 This would include those who take medications to decrease stomach acid (such as over-the-counter and prescription heartburn medications).
 Also, those who have had intestinal bypass surgery, or perhaps even those 65 years and older, may benefit from calcium citrate instead of calcium carbonate.